NextronSystems/analysis-cockpit-manual/usage/administration.rst

 -  Which systems with IP addresses starting "192.168." appear in "Incident" cases?

-In combination with the ``ASGARD Query`` and ``Labels``, which are identical to your ASGARD, you can even narrow down the events by system group (e.g., Domain Controllers, or certain locations).
+In combination with the ``AQL`` and ``Labels``, which are identical to those of your Management Center, you can even narrow down the events by system group (e.g., Domain Controllers, or certain locations).

 .. figure:: ../images/cockpit_assset_query.png